finbourne/lusid-sdk-python-preview/sdk/docs/ChartOfAccountsApi.md

 [EXPERIMENTAL] DeleteAccounts: Soft or hard delete multiple accounts

-Delete one or more account from the chart of accounts.
+Delete one or more account from the Chart of Accounts.
 Soft deletion marks the account as inactive  While the Hard deletion is deleting the account.
 The maximum number of accounts that this method can delete per request is 2,000.

 ### Example